All the answers

 No. Otixo encourages all users to add as many clouds as desired and, where available, gives the ability to add multiple accounts from the same service.

-We use the OAuth authorization protocol when connecting to Google Docs, Dropbox, Box and OneDrive.
+We use the OAuth authorization protocol when connecting to Google Drive, Dropbox, Box, Amazon, OneDrive Personal, OneDrive for Business, Facebook, Flickr, Evernote, Huddle and Magenta.
 OAuth is an industry-standard protocol which allows us to connect to these services without knowing, storing, or having access to your login credentials.

 For all cloud services that do not support oAuth, you can decide whether Otixo stores your passwords for persistent access to these services, or prompts you to reenter your passwords upon login.
 All passwords are encrypted before they are stored in the Otixo database.
 No Otixo Team Member has access to them, and they can only be changed or accessed by you.